GEOS-ESM/MAPL/Tests/ExtDataDriver.md

 You can have as many entries here as you want.
 In the AGCM1.rc example we add a single 2D and a single 3D variable.
 Note there are some limitations.
 In particular there is no mechanism now to add varspecs with ungridded dimensions.

 Finally lines 19 to 22 define what to fill the export variables with.
-You basically give it an expression that is a function of the allowed input variables (which at this point are time, lons, and lats).
+You basically give it an expression that is a function of the allowed input variables.
 In this case we are filling them with a variable named time which is a constant field that is the delta relative to the reference time (defined on line 24).
 Another example to specify expressions for fields with spherical coordinates is
 ```
 FILL_DEF::
 VAR2D cos(lons)*cos(lats)